Kehlsteinhaus: Allied capture

-Meanwhile elements of the French 2nd Armored Division, Laurent Touyeras, Georges Buis, and Paul Répiton-Préneuf, were present on the night of 4-5 May and took Hitler's personal items and several photographs before Americans arrived and before leaving on 10 May at the request of U.S. command, and so say the numerous testimonies of the Spanish soldiers who went along with them.
+Meanwhile, troops of the 2e Division Blindée—including Laurent Touyeras, Georges Buis, and Paul Répiton-Préneuf—were present during the night of 4–5 May, collecting personal items and taking photographs before American forces arrived.
+The French troops left on 10 May at the request of U.S. command.
+Numerous Spanish veterans who participated with them have provided corroborating testimony.

-Undamaged in the 25 April bombing raid, the Kehlsteinhaus was subsequently used by the Allies as a military command post until 1960, when it was handed back to the State of Bavaria.
+The Kehlsteinhaus was not damaged in the April bombing raid.
+It was later used by the Allies as a military command post until 1960, when it was returned to the State of Bavaria.